Actions of St Eloi Craters: Action of St Eloi

 On 14 March 1915, the Germans attacked St Eloi after springing two mines and captured the village, trenches nearby and the Mound, a spoil heap about 30 ft high and 0.5 acre in area, on the west side of a rise, south of the village.
-The 80th Brigade of the 27th Division had fought hand-to-hand with the attackers but could not counter-attack, because of a lack of close reserves and German artillery barrages isolating the attack front.
-Just after midnight, two battalions managed to counter-attack and retook the village and the lost trenches.
+The 80th Brigade of the 27th Division had fought hand-to-hand with the attackers but could not counter-attack because of a lack of close reserves and German artillery barrages isolating the attack front.
+Just after midnight, two battalions managed to attack and retook the village and the lost trenches.
 The Mound was not regained as the Germans had managed to consolidate and retained the advantage of observation from it.
 Another German attack on 17 March was a costly failure and on 14 April, after a four-day bombardment, the Germans blew another mine at 11:15 p.m. and commenced a systematic bombardment, against which the British artillery replied but no infantry attack followed.